COVID, duty of care, and the meeting industry

 In a nutshell, I think that our industry associations have become too focused on justifying their continued existence financially.
 They are neglecting their core mission of supporting and representing their members and association meeting attendees.

-I’ll illustrate with the area where I have most experience: providing education at these meetings.
+I’ll illustrate with the area where I have the most experience: providing education at these meetings.
 In my opinion (and many other event professionals with whom I’ve spoken) the “educational” content at the national meetings these days is sub-par.
 I suspect it’s because the processes for choosing it are seriously flawed and completely opaque.

 In my case, the demand for the meeting design and facilitation services I provide has been exploding.
 (In the first quarter of 2018, I’ve booked more business than all of 2017.)
-Most clients and meeting industry professionals have yet to experience how effective participant-driven, participation-rich design and facilitation can radically improve their meetings for participants and stakeholders alike.
+Most clients and meeting industry professionals have yet to experience how effective participant-driven, participation-rich design, and facilitation can radically improve their meetings for participants and stakeholders alike.
 So there’s plenty of work yet to do, and not enough people experienced enough to do it.

 Our industry conferences are the obvious places to provide this education.

-Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise on important perennial meeting education areas have told me about similar rejections.
+Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise in important perennial meeting education areas have told me about similar rejections.
 Most of us have pretty much given up submitting sessions as a result.

 Some may see what I’ve written as sour grapes.
 I’ll only add that I’ve been an educator of one kind or another for forty years.
-There’s a large unmet need for what I and other experts do.
+There’s a significant unmet need for what I and other experts do.
 And I’m frustrated that meeting associations, whose purported mission is serving our industry, stymie our offers to share our expertise with our fellow professionals.

 Dear Adrian—How do I break in to the event services industry?

-event services industry Adrian & Kayla Another issue of an occasional series—Dear Adrian—in which I answer questions sent to me about event design, elementary particle physics, solar hot water systems, and anything else I might conceivably know something about.
+event services industr.
+Photograph of Adrian Segar holding his granddaughter in an indoor playhouse.
+She is waving at the camera.Another issue of an occasional series—Dear Adrian—in which I answer questions sent to me about event design, elementary particle physics, solar hot water systems, and anything else I might conceivably know something about.
 If you have a question you’d like me to answer, please write to me (don’t worry, I won’t publish anything without your permission).

 Q. Dear Adrian,

 I was wondering if you would be able to share some of your experience in the events services industry.
 I’m a Middle East Studies professional and I’m looking towards a career change into event management.
-I was just wondering what you studied, how you got into conference designing?
+I was just wondering what you studied, and how you got into conference design.
 What were some of the difficulties you had along the way?
 How does one “break into” the conference and events services industry with a degree in liberal arts?

-In your book, which I am reading (which is amazing by the way, congrats!) it says that you managed a solar domestic hot water heating system manufacturing company?
+In your book, which I am reading (which is amazing by the way, congrats!) it says that you managed a solar domestic hot water heating system manufacturing company.
 How on earth did you get into event management with that background?

 Kind regards,